Wsm2110/Faster.MessageBus/README.md

 ![Work in Progress](https://img.shields.io/badge/status-work%20in%20progress-yellow)
 ![License](https://img.shields.io/badge/license-MIT-blue)

-A high-performance, low-allocation messaging library for .NET, built for speed and efficiency in distributed systems.
+A high-performance, decentralized, peer-to-peer (P2P) messaging library for .NET, built on `NetMQ`.
+It enables services to form a self-organizing and self-healing communication mesh without a central broker.
-It uses a pub/sub model with automatic service discovery, leveraging the power of NetMQ for networking and MessagePack for serialization.

 > **Warning:** This project is currently under active development and should be considered experimental.
 > The API is subject to change, and it is not yet recommended for production use.